Christian monasticism

-Christian monks did not live in monasteries at first, rather, they began by living alone as solitaries, as the word monos might suggest.
+Christian monks did not live in monasteries at first; rather, they began by living alone as solitaries, as the word monos might suggest.
 As more people took on the lives of monks, living alone in the wilderness, they started to come together and model themselves after the original monks nearby.
 Quickly, the monks formed communities to further their ability to observe an ascetic life.
 According to Christianity historian Robert Louis Wilken, "By creating an alternate social structure within the Church they laid the foundations for one of the most enduring Christian institutions..."
 Monastics generally dwell in a monastery, whether they live there in a community (cenobites), or in seclusion (recluses).

 Life for monks and nuns

-The basic idea of monasticism in all its varieties is seclusion or withdrawal from the world or society.
+Monasticism, in all its varieties, involves withdrawal from society.
 Monastic life is distinct from the "religious orders" such as the friars, canons regular, clerks regular, and the more recent religious congregations.
-The latter has essentially some special work or aim, such as preaching, teaching, liberating captives, etc., which occupies a large place in their activities.
-While monks have undertaken labors of the most varied character, in every case this work is extrinsic to the essence of the monastic state.
+The latter involves a special work or aim, such as preaching, teaching, liberating captives, etc., which occupies a large place in their activities.
+While monks have variously labored, in every case this work is extrinsic to the essence of the monastic state.
 Monks and friars are two distinct roles.
 In the thirteenth century "...new orders of friars were founded to teach the Christian faith," because monasteries had declined.

 Both ways of living out the Christian life are regulated by the respective church law of those Christian denominations that recognize it (e.g., the Roman Catholic Church, the Eastern Orthodox Church, the Anglican Church, or the Lutheran Church).
 Christian monastic life does not always involve communal living with like-minded Christians.
 Christian monasticism has varied greatly in its external forms, but, broadly speaking, it has two main types: (a) the eremitical or secluded, (b) the cenobitical or city life.
 St. Anthony the Abbot may be called the founder of the first and St. Pachomius of the second.

-The monastic life is based on Jesus's amen to "be perfect, therefore, as your heavenly Father is perfect" (Matthew 5:48).
-This ideal, also called the state of perfection, can be seen, for example, in the Philokalia, a book of monastic writings.
-Their manner of self-renunciation has three elements corresponding to the three evangelical counsels: poverty, chastity and obedience.
+A priest-monk is sometimes called a hieromonk.